Want a unique experience in Vietnam? Visit a theme park!

 - Bring a swimsuit and towel (optional).
 If the theme park has a water park, don’t forget your swimsuits and swimming gear, such as swimming goggles and towels.

 - Wear a mask.
 If visiting during the pandemic, masks are required to enter the park.

 - Have travel insurance on hand just in case something happens during your excursion.
-We buy travel insurance from World Nomads.

 Read our other Vietnam posts for more details:

 1. Suoi Tien Theme Park, Ho Chi Minh City

 Suoi Tien Theme Park (Khu Du lịch Văn Hóa Suối Tiên in Vietnamese) is a quirky place to visit in Ho Chi Minh City.
 Located in District 9, this cultural theme park opened in 1995 and revolves around Buddhism and the Buddhist culture.

 You’ll see tons of Buddhas, dragons, lotus, and other fun statues and decor throughout the park.
 Many of the statues are based on Buddhist stories.
 Unfortunately, there isn’t much signage describing the stories and statutes, so you’ll just need to admire them for what they are.

 While you’re walking around, you’ll hear Disney music playing on the PA system.
 It’s a bit strange to hear, yet contributes to the overall funky experience.

 There are plenty of children and theme park types of rides and activities, such as go-karting, Ferris wheel, 4D rides, and rollercoasters.
 You’ll need to pay an additional fee to ride some of these.